-Indira Allegra works with tension as creative material.
+Indira Allegra works with tension as creative material through sculpture and performance.
 She is a recipient of the Oakland Individual Artist and Queer Cultural Center grants and has been honored with the Jackson Literary Award, Lambda Literary Fellowship and Windgate Craft Fellowship.
 Allegra’s work has been featured on BBC Radio 3 and Surface Design Magazine.
 Her commissions include works for SFMOMA, de Young Museum, The Wattis Institute, City of Oakland, SFJAZZ Poetry Festival and the National Queer Arts Festival.
-She has screened at festivals such as MIX NYC, Hannover LGBT Festival, Bologna Lesbian Film Festival and Outfest Fusion.
+Her work has been featured in exhibitions at The Arts Incubator in Chicago, Center for Craft Creativity and Design, SOMArts, Yerba Buena Center for the Arts, Dimension Variable, Catharine Clark Gallery, Weinberg/Newton and The Alice Gallery among others.
+She has screened at the Seattle Art Museum, MIX NYC, Hannover LGBT Festival, Bologna Lesbian Film Festival and Outfest Fusion.

 Allegra’s writing has been widely anthologized, she has contributed works to Cream City Review, HYSTERIA Magazine, make/shift Magazine, Sinister Wisdom Journal and Yellow Medicine Review: A Journal of Indigenous Literature, Art and Thought among others.
-Indira is a former Dr. and Mrs. Ella Tag Lecturer at East Carolina University and has been a visiting artist at the University of Oregon and Southern Denmark University.
+Indira has been a visiting artist at Southern Denmark University and is a former Dr. and Mrs. Ella Tag Lecturer at East Carolina University and a Shelly Osborne visiting artist at UC Berkeley.
 She has completed residencies at The Banff Centre in Canada, Ponderosa Center in Stolzenhagen, Takt in Berlin, Headlands Center for the Arts and the Djerassi Resident Artist Program.
 She is a KQED ‘Woman to Watch’ and 2018 Art + Process + Ideas Visiting Artist at Mills College.